GaryMcD/Learning-Rust-A-Lesson-in-Humility/02_I_Can_Write_a_Function/README.md

 So it looks like `Rust`'s internals end up converting the string to a series of 8-bit integers.
 I came to this conclusion because what it printed was the decimal number representation of the charactes in the string, rather than the hexadecimal byte representation.
 But I wan't to see if I can confirm this.

-Google Search: "`rust print the type of a variable`" and I found [this](https://stackoverflow.com/questions/21747136/how-do-i-print-in-rust-the-type-of-a-variable).
+:mag: Google Search: "`rust print the type of a variable`" and I found [this](https://stackoverflow.com/questions/21747136/how-do-i-print-in-rust-the-type-of-a-variable).

 I am going to temporarily add this to my code to see what I get printed out.